daichirata/ralias/README.md

 ## How to use

-you type.
+you type

     $ ralias

-Help will be output.
+help will be output.

     help      -> print help
     init      -> create ~/.raliasrc
     list      -> print defined aliase command
     define    -> define new aliase command (TODO)

+## Ralias init

+create .raliasrc file.

+    $ ralias init

+result is

+    create file ~/.raliasrc

 ## .raliasrc

-### Example
+### An example of how editing

-normal alias definition
+normal alias definition.

     define("lsA") { "ls -al" }

+please use this way.

+    $ ralias lsA

 if you want to use the arguments to the alias